webpack/webpack.js.org/content/configuration/output.md

 require("MyLibrary").doSomething();
 ```

-_Wondering the difference between commonjs and commonjs2?
+_Wondering the difference between CommonJS and CommonJS2?
 Check [this](https://github.com/webpack/webpack/issues/1114) out (they are pretty much the same)._

 `libraryTarget: "commonjs-module"` - Expose it using the `module.exports` object (`output.library` is ignored), `__esModule` is defined (it's threaded as ES2015 Module in interop mode)